01 of 11

 Embroider a Wreath in a Hoop

-We often display wreaths around the holidays, but they aren't exclusive to Christmas or other seasons.
+People often display wreaths around the holidays, but they aren't exclusive to Christmas or other seasons.
 No matter the time of year, you can make a wreath with greens or with stitching!
-We've gathered ten wreath embroidery patterns featuring winter branches, flowers, leaves and more.
+Here are 10 wreath embroidery patterns featuring winter branches, flowers, leaves, and more.
 Get ready to embroider a circle of stitches with one of these fun and fresh wreath patterns!Continue to 2 of 11 below.

 02 of 11

 For a simple, but beautiful wreath, along with a great reminder, download this Never Stop Learning pattern from Laura of Bugs and Fishes.
 She walks you through the process of stitching the design, including recommended stitches and number of strands.
 As you'll see, the pattern looks great either with or without the flowers!Continue to 3 of 11 below.